Year 9 Geography

 Overview

-We will investigate rice-growing in Australia and Bali, examine the journey of a pair of jeans and learn all about what happens to our stuff when we throw it away.
+In the process of investigating these questions, we will analyse how rice is grown in Australia and Bali, experience the journey of a pair of jeans, and learn all about what happens to our stuff when we throw it away.

 What do you do?